 The aim of this programme is to provide a valuable and accessible legal literacy service to members of the public while at the same time enhancing your educational experience and employability.

-Under this innovative teaching and learning scheme, UG students from Lincoln Law School, supported by their tutors, work with schools and colleges to identify legal concerns.
+Under this innovative teaching and learning scheme, undergraduate students from Lincoln Law School, supported by their tutors, work with schools and colleges to identify legal concerns.
 The students then research the relevant material and present their findings to pupils/students in a user-friendly form.
-Through discussion, role play and other inter-active methods, Lincoln Law School students and the community all learn about the law and become more aware of rights and responsibilities in a given area of law.
+Through discussion, role play and other interactive methods, Lincoln Law School students and the community all learn about the law and become more aware of rights and responsibilities in a given area of law.